$q$-Hodge complexes and refined $\operatorname{TC}^-$: Introduction

-If $R$ is an ordinary ring and $I\subseteq R$ a finitely generated ideal, then $M\in\Dd(R)$ is called \emph{$I$-completely flat} if $M\lotimes_RR/I$ is static and a flat $R/I$-module.
-Similarly we define \emph{$p$-completely étale/smooth} ring maps.

-\item \textbf{Completed de Rham complexes.} Again, to ease notation, we introduce the convention that whenever $R$ is $p$-complete, all de Rham, $q$-de Rham, or $q$-Hodge complexes of $R$ will be implicitly completed at $p$.
-We also let $\hatdeRham_{R/k}$ denote the Hodge-completed derived de Rham complex of $R$ over $k$.
-If $R$ is a $p$-complete ring, then according to our convention, $\hatdeRham_{R/k}$ will additionally be completed at $p$. \end{alphanumerate}
+\item \textbf{Derived ($\boldsymbol q$-)de Rham complexes.} We let $\deRham_{R/A}$ and $\qdeRham_{R/A}$ denote the derived de Rham complex and the derived $q$-de Rham complex of $R$ over $A$, respectively (the latter is only defined if $A$ is a $\Lambda$-ring). \end{alphanumerate}

 \end{numpar} \begin{numpar}[Acknowledgments.]
-We would like to thank Peter Scholze and Sasha Efimov for proposing this question and explaining many technical points of the theory.
-Moreover, it was Scholze who pointed out that the filtration on $\qdeRham_{(\IZ/p^\alpha)/\IZ_p}$, that we found in the homotopy groups of $\TC^-((\ku/p^\alpha)/\ku)$, should indeed be canonical, despite the second author's initial conviction that this couldn't possibly be true---this observation is what sparked \cref{def:qHodgeIntro}!
-Special thanks are also due to Sanath Devalapurkar and Arpon Raksit for generously sharing and explaining their unpublished results on the connection between $q$-de Rham cohomology and $\ku$.
+We are grateful to Peter Scholze and Sasha Efimov for proposing this question and explaining many technical points of the theory.
+Moreover, it was Scholze who pointed out that the filtration on $\qdeRham_{(\IZ/p^\alpha)/\IZ_p}$, that we found in the homotopy groups of $\TC^-((\ku/p^\alpha)/\ku)$, should indeed be canonical, despite the second author's initial conviction that this couldn't possibly be true---this observation is what led the second author to revisit the theory of $q$-Hodge filtrations/complexes in \cite{qWittHabiro,qdeRhamku}.
+Special thanks are also due to Sanath Devalapurkar and Arpon Raksit for generously sharing and explaining their (by then) unpublished results on the connection between $q$-de Rham cohomology and $\ku$.
+Furthermore, would like to thank Gabriel Angelini-Knoll, Johannes Anschütz, Ben Antieau, Ko Aoki, Guido Bosco, Robert Burklund, Jeremy Hahn, Lars Hesselholt, Deven Manam, Florian Riedel, and Juan Esteban Rodr\'{i}guez Camargo for helpful discussions.

 This work was carried out while F.W.\ was a Ph.D.\ student at the University/Max Planck Institute for Mathematics in Bonn and he would like to thank these institutions for their hospitality.
 F.W.\ was supported by DFG through Peter Scholze's Leibniz-Preis. \end{numpar}